gcstaublin/gcstaublin.github.io/_posts/2015-02-22-welcome-to-the-terrordome.md

 This year I simply resolved to build more things.

-To ensure I didn't build yet another soon-to-be-trashed website, I gave myself about an hour, maybe two, in Indesign to sketch our a rough, semi-coherent direction that I could build.
-After those couple hours, I jumped right into code.
+To ensure I didn't build another soon-to-be-trashed website, I gave myself about a couple hours to sketch out a rough, semi-coherent direction in Indesign.
+Then jumped right into code.
 I set up the git repository, I installed Jekyll, I got my Grunt tasks running, and I begin writing code.
+Over the course of the past few nights, I made a thing.

 The result isn't pretty.
 The type is unrefined.
 The overall design looks like it was done in two hours.
-Two hours I might have spent more time watching TV than actually designing.
-The code is a jumble of ill conceived SCSS.
-No browser testing.
-No breakpoint checks.
-None of the normal client project checks or assurances.
+The code is a jumble of ill conceived SCSS and has none of the thoughfulness of a normal client project.
+There's no browser testing; no breakpoint tweaks or refinements.
+None of the normal assurances.
 Just a dude banging away at his keyboard, building a thing.

-Now that it'slaunched, there is always tomorrow to figure out how I want this site to look, or how solid I want the code base to be.
+Now that it's launched, and you're seeing it, I can figure out how I want this site to look, or how solid I want the code base to be.

 Yes, it is flawed.
 It might look terrible in many contexts, but I'm cool with that, for now.